colinlogue/elm-history/README.md

 This package defines a `History` data structure that can be used to keep an edit history.

-There is a simple version in the `History` module that keeps a linear history of states.

-The `History.Advanced` module defines a `History` parameterized by a `state` type for the initial state and a `diff` type that describes changes to a state.
-This model also allows branching paths, so when you undo and push a new change, a new branch is created but the previous redo path is saved.
+The `History` module exposes a simple API that, similar to the other `elm-history` packages available, allows keeping track of a linear progression of states.
+The `History.Advanced` module exposes a more general `History` type with the following differences:

+1. The `History` data structure is a tree rather than a list, allowing multiple futures from any save point.
+This allows undoing a change and trying something else without losing any work.
+2. The edit tree has two type parameters: `state` and `diff`, where `state` is the type of the initial state and `diff` is a type that can be used to update a state with an update function of type `diff -> state -> state`.